-Next, we sample traditional “antipasti” – starters – prepared by professional chefs in a high-end food store.
+Next, we sample traditional “antipasti” – starters – prepared by professional chefs.
 Called “gastronomia”, this store is a display of Piedmontese recipes and it is the best point of reference in town for a quick bite or to take out high-quality food.

-As the local expert suggests things to do in Asti, the fourth food tasting is a casual eatery where local pasta is prepared with care and selected ingredients.
+As the local expert suggests things to do in Asti, the fourth food tasting is a casual trattoria where local pasta is prepared as per tradition.
 Partake on a combo of stuffed squared ravioli and “tajarin” (egg noodle pasta) served with traditional sauces.

 The food tour in Asti comes to an end with a celebration of hazelnut and chocolate delights or a gelato, depending on the season.

 Tastings order and recipes can change depending on availability.
 Any food allergies and dietary restrictions must be communicated at time of booking.